Clarity-Digital-Twin/brain-go-brrr/P0_CRITICAL_FIXES.md

     if isinstance(features, torch.Tensor):
         features = features.cpu().numpy()

-    # OPTIONAL: Add shape validation like extract_features has (lines 216-237)
+    # OPTIONAL: Add shape validation like extract_features does
-    # This ensures we return the expected shape based on summary flag
+    # to ensure the returned shape matches the summary flag

     return features.astype(np.float32)  # Converts to float32 at return
 ```